The GitLab JTBD Playbook

 - Create an issue in the UX Research Project and use the discover-jtbd issue template.

-- Create a copy of the JTBD Canvas Template.
-This will help you develop what you know (or think you know) about a particular Domain area’s Job Performers, and to get alignment with your team on all the aspects of your product, your users, their goals, and their needs.
+- Create a copy of the JTBD Canvas FigJam Template.
+Use this template to collaborate with your team as you work through the playbook, uncovering what you know (or think you know) about your domain’s Job Performers.
+Expect it to serve as your single source of truth as you align with your team on all aspects of your product, users, their goals, and their needs.

 Getting help